build-week-design-your-life/Backend-HR/README.md

 **POST request to: /api/auth/login** [https://hr-bw3.herokuapp.com/api/auth/login](https://hr-bw3.herokuapp.com/api/auth/login)

-## Journals
+## JOURNALS

 **GET request to: /api/journals/**
-This route will get user entries for **ALL** users journal entries, either weekly or daily.
+This route will get user entries for **ALL** of the journal entries, either weekly or daily, regardless of the user.
+Would be for something like an administrator role.
+(This route is not best practice in a real world scenario, or in a dream scenario.)

 [https://hr-bw3.herokuapp.com/api/journals/all](https://hr-bw3.herokuapp.com/api/journals/:type/:id)

 **GET request to: /api/journals/:id**
-This route will get user entries for **A SINGLE** journal entry of any type.
+This route will get user entries for **A SINGLE** journal entry of any type for any user.
+(Same caveat.)
 [https://hr-bw3.herokuapp.com/api/journals/:id](https://hr-bw3.herokuapp.com/api/journals/:id) where `id` is the selected entry you want to view or edit.

+# CREATING A JOURNAL

+_This route will automatically grab the USER ID for the currently logged in user._

 **POST request to: /api/journals**
 This route will allow you to create and post journal entries or either type.